 So, when times are tight – where else can savings be made?
 One of the other biggest line items on a business’s P&L is operational costs.
 Software, subscriptions, licence fees etc. Unlike marketing costs which are probably one of the most monitored and tracked costs in a business, operational costs are usually the ones that get forgotten about.
-They are the costs that are set up by DD every month and just leave the company accounts with anyone giving much notice.
+They are the costs that are set up by DD every month and just leave the company accounts without anyone giving much notice.
 Most clients we work with to become more efficient with their spend have no idea what at least a handful of their operational costs even are.
 So, if you are looking to save money – do a bit of housework first.

 One thing to remember when you are going through tough times as a business – is that your customers probably are too.
 Take the current global pandemic as an example – when we went into full lockdown, businesses had to close, people had to work from home, day to day life changed literally overnight.
 There was no steady decline into it, it just happened.